PiiXiieeS/dockerfiles/hiawatha-php/README.md

 docker-hiawatha
 =============

-A Dockerfile that installs Hiawatha with PHP
+A Dockerfile that installs Hiawatha with PHP-FPM

 ## Installation